DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.5.4 Cryptographic systems
     - Goal of a well-implemented cryptographic system is to make compromise too time-consuming and/or expensive
     - Each component has vulnerabilities:
-        - **Kerckhoff's Principle** (AKA Kerckhoff's assumption): a cryptographic system should be secure even if everything about the system, except the key, is public knowledge.
+        - 🍎**Kerckhoff's Principle** (AKA Kerckhoff's assumption): a cryptographic system should be secure even if everything about the system, except the key, is public knowledge.
 The principle can be summed up as “The enemy knows the system.”
         - Software: used to encrypt/decrypt data; can be a standalone app, command-line, built into the OS or called via API; like any software, there are likely bugs/issues, so regular patching is important
         - Keys: dictate how encryption is applied through an algorithm; a key should remain secret, otherwise the security of the encrypted data is at risk
             - **key space**: represents all possible permutations of a key